SEASON-OPENING LOSS: Defending state champs hand Whitley County 40-8 setback

 The Briar Jumpers lost a lot of offensive weapons last season, but numerous new faces stepped in to fill those roles.
 Doan, a transfer from Southwestern filled the running back position well, and junior wide receiver Gavin Stevens, who did not play last year, looks to make a great pair with star receiver Kade Grundy.

-In his debut, Stevens had 64 receiving yards and 2 touchdowns.
-Grundy had a 109 yard, and 1 touchdown performance.
+In his debut, Stevens had 64 receiving yards and two touchdowns.
+Grundy had a 109 yard, and one touchdown performance.
 As the season progresses, these two could be a very dangerous duo.

 At the start of the game, Whitley received the kick, but their drive came to an end pretty quickly, and the Briar Jumper offense wasted no time getting downfield.

-On Somerset’s first offensive play, Grundy torched Colonel corner Aaron Steely, and Sheron hit him in stride for a 51-yard gain.
-Steely just barely stopped Grundy from taking it all the way.
+On Somerset’s first offensive play, Grundy managed to get open and Sheron hit him in stride for a 51-yard gain.

 Doan helped take the ball into scoring position with a pair of nice gains on the ground, but the Jumpers were pushed back because of false starts two plays in a row.